Providing your SaaS product customers with self-service support means that you’re enabling them to complete tasks and troubleshoot by themselves.

 Companies like Amazon are structured in a way that’s fully automated, so they can scale without impacting customer service.

-Can you recollect when is the last time you contacted Amazon support?
+Can you recollect the last time you contacted Amazon support?
 Most likely you have never called their telephone support.

 All customer questions are directed to the relevant page in their knowledge base, before being connected to a support agent as a last resort.